Airbus says has received many requests to defer deliveries

-PARIS (Reuters) - Airbus (AIR.PA) said on Thursday it had received multiple requests from customers to defer deliveries after travel demand collapsed due to the coronavirus epidemic.
+PARIS, April 16 (Reuters) - Airbus said on Thursday it had received multiple requests from customers to defer deliveries after travel demand collapsed due to the coronavirus epidemic.

 The planemaker is wrestling with “the gravest crisis in the history of the aviation industry”, CEO Guillaume Faury said in a video message to shareholders.